smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/OnAppDeactivated/index.md

 In the event a navigation application is in `FULL` or `Limited` and the HMI sends `OnAppDeactivated` (reason="AUDIO"), SDL must set the navigation app to `LIMITED` with the AudioStreamingState set to `AUDIBLE`.

-In the event a projection application is in `FULL` and the HMI sends `OnAppDeactivated` (user goes out from media app screen to HU menu), SDL must set the app to `LIMITED` with the AudioStreamingState set to `NOT_AUDIBLE`, VideoStreamingState `NOT_STREAMABLE`.
+In the event a media projection application is in `FULL` and the HMI sends `OnAppDeactivated` (user goes out from media app screen to HU menu), SDL must set the app to `LIMITED` with the AudioStreamingState set to `AUDIBLE`, VideoStreamingState `STREAMABLE`.

-In the event a projection application is in `LIMITED`  the HMI sends `OnAppDeactivated` (user goes out from media app screen to HU menu), SDL must set the app to `BACKGROUND` with the AudioStreamingState set to `NOT_AUDIBLE`, VideoStreamingState `NOT_STREAMABLE`.
+In the event a non media projection application is in `FULL`  the HMI sends `OnAppDeactivated` (user goes out from media app screen to HU menu), SDL must set the app to `LIMITED` with the AudioStreamingState set to `NOT_AUDIBLE`, VideoStreamingState `STREAMABLE`.

 !!!
 NOTE